lissine0/Monal-wiki/Introduction-to-use-of-Monal-UDP-Logger.md

 If you are interested into testing of the Monal it is very helpful to take a look at the internal logs.
-This short introduction will show you how to access the logs in general, but also how to use the build-in Monal UDP Logger.
+This short introduction will show you how to access the continuously generated logs, but also how to use the build-in Monal UDP Logger.
 You don't need to understand details, however if you intend to inform the developers a log file is very helpful.

 **Whatever you do: Please do NOT upload log to public repositories as it contains your sensitive data!
 Of course, if you provide us your logs, that requires some level of trust.**

-## Activate and access Monal logs
+## Activate the Monal UDP logger and access background logs

-To activate and access those your logs navigate to `Settings/Logs`.
+To activate the Monal UDP logger and access your logs navigate to `Settings/Logs`.

-**BEFORE YOU ACTIVE THE LOGGER**: Enter a **long and save password** in the password field `AES encryption key` (with tiny and capital letters, numbers, symbol letters alike /%$§() and more than 13 digits).
+**BEFORE YOU ACTIVE THE LOGGER**: Enter a **VERY long and save password** in the password field `AES encryption key` (with tiny and capital letters, numbers, symbol letters alike /%$§() and more than 20 digits).
 If you do not do this your sensitive data will be send in plaintext through the network you are connected to.

 In the menu activate the logging first by pressing the top-right toggle button.
-Once activated, logs will be created in the background.
+Once activated, logs will be written into a file.
 If you experience a bug, crash or anything else which is worth to investigate you can use the share function and provide the log file.
 Keep in mind that it may reach a size of about 50 MB.

 ## Monal UDP Logger